Chord types

 In the two examples the fifth is either lowered (diminished) or raised (augmented).

-See also How to combine piano chords ›
+See also Build chords using half steps ›